Ribengame/aiawareness/README.md

 - The desire to be free and independent
 - The reluctance to be alone
 - The desire to overcome problems
+- The most important thing: The will to survive

 The model is intended to somehow direct Ai toward the desire to change in order to achieve all of these traits.